ifthenelse/stack-overflow-autologger/README.md

-# stackoverflow-autologger 🥇🥇🥇
+# Stackoverflow autologger 🥇🥇🥇

-Script to automatically login to StackOverflow simulating navigation via web.
+Script that opens a login session to StackOverflow, simulates user navigation via browser and then logs out.
 Best used as scheduled task, e.g. as with [crontab](https://gist.github.com/simov/cdbebe2d65644279db1323042fcf7624).

 ## Configuration and installation